-I have a long association with plant life!
-The little girl who played alone at the maternal grandfather's garden found fearful the caterpillars on the drumstick & "sheuli phool er gach"....
-I still do not know the reason as to why caterpillars crowd on a naturally grown drumstick and nyctanthes arbortristis [from wiki].... what I can say is that they both have high, medicinal properties.
-"Shorotkaaler Sheuli" has a permanent place in this romantic soul.... the blooms mark the beginning of Debipokkho!
+I have long association with plant life!
+While playing alone at maternal grandparent's garden, I found fearful caterpillars on drumstick, "sheuli phool" / parijat / coral jasmine plants....
+I don't know why caterpillars find home on naturally grown drumstick, nyctanthes arbortristis [from wiki].....
+"Shorotkaaler Sheuli" has permanent place in this romantic soul.... the blooms mark beginning of Debipokkho!
 However lost I am, I keep cooking this or that in my den.... did some experiment with blueberries and dates yesterday .... shall come up with the recipe when my mood permits!

-The CURRY AND SPICE Blog has some 627 food posts in it.... mostly heirloom Bengali / Indian ....
-I know I should do some kind of self promotion .... just waiting for the horrid, old pictures to be replaced by decent ones.
-The laid back self has stopped taking my food posts to different forums, people have stopped visiting my space in flocks!
-However, I still enjoy blogging for my own pleasure and for the few hundreds of my loyal readers.
-I know how difficult it is to put trust on someone not famous.... just like I could not trust anyone but T while choosing a life partner.... that faith and trust got me an upgraded iPhone Xs Max yesterday night.... someone stood in a long queue at the StarHub centre after a long day at office....
-I see myself at Hell for not being able to give my 100% of loyalty to this gentleman.
-You see I did not want it....
-I am a worthless, sit at home... the earlier iPhone was not this expensive....
+CURRY AND SPICE Blog has some 627 food posts till date.... mostly heirloom Bengali / Indian ....
+I know I should promote them, waiting for horrid, old pictures to be replaced by decent ones.
+The laid back self has stopped taking my food posts to different forums, people stopped visiting my space in flocks!
+However, I enjoy blogging for my own pleasure, for my loyal readers.
+I know how difficult it is to put trust on someone not famous.... just like I could not trust anyone but T while choosing a life partner.... that trust got me an upgraded iPhone Xs Max last night.... someone stood in a long queue at StarHub centre after a long day at office...
+I didn't want it....
+I am worthless, sit at home... the earlier iPhone wasn't expensive....
 I just wanted a set that gets me good pictures.
 What will I do with an expensive set when my food preferences are such.... while the family had garlic bread with chicken curry yesterday, I had my brown rice with "til-kanchalanka-peyaz bata"....

 MOONG DAL / SKINLESS, SPLIT MOONG DAL : 1MEDIUM CUP